thepittnews/graphics/doc.md

 1. Confirm eligibility to be hired.
 1. Interview the candidate in the conference room, and if they pass, candidate must sign the ethics form.
-1. Tell candidate they need to see Denise to setup payroll.
 1. Tell candidate about the TPN staff layout/hierarchy.
 1. Confirm with candidate when/what their training piece will be.
-1. Set them up on Slack, and add them to the Staff channel.
-1. Set them up on GitHub, and add them to the `pittnews434` organization.

-### Training process

 1. Definitions
   - WordPress: Content management system used to power [pittnews.com](https://pittnews.com/)